Macroscopic Stochastic Thermodynamics: Discussion

 In the simplest formulation, the thermodynamic uncertainty relation (TUR) asserts that the ratio between the squared mean and the variance of a current integrated over a time $\tau$ is bounded from above by half the entropy produced in the time $\tau$, see e.g.~\cite{Barato2015,macieszczak2018unified,gingrich2017inferring,hasegawa2019fluctuation,timpanaro2019thermodynamic,dechant2020,falasco2019unifying,van2020entropy,dechant2021improving,van2023thermodynamic}.
 For extensive observables of \ref{sec:macro_ft} introduced in \eqref{time_int_obs}, it is immediate to conclude that the TUR is valid in terms of the scaled moments, as both sides of the inequality scale as $V$ \cite{koyuk2022thermodynamic}.
 Its explicit expression will dramatically depend on the observation timescale $\tau$, though.
 For systems initially prepared in an attractor $\gamma$, as a consequence of metastability, the TUR will involve only the entropy production of the attractor $\gamma$,

 if the integration time $\tau$ is much shorter than the minimum escape time $1/\kappa_\nu$.
 The TURs \eqref{eq_TUR}, if used for inference, provide multiple bounds to the dissipation of each attractor rather than a single bound on the entropy production of the full system.
 Combining \eqref{eq_TUR} with the TUR evaluated at $\tau \gg 1/\kappa_\nu$, one can possibly bound the transition entropy production $\sigma_\nu$.

-It remains to be explored how recent approaches based on the statistics of residence and return times behave in the macroscopic limit~\cite{marsland2019,skinner2021estimating, skinner2021improved,van2022thermodynamic,harunari2022learn}.
+{The macroscopic limit not only decomposes the TUR into multiple bounds for the different macroscopic attractors, as given by \eqref{eq_TUR}, but also generates tighter constraints on single degrees of freedom.
+Indeed, it has been shown in \cite{yoshimura2021thermodynamic} that the deterministic dynamics \eqref{macro_dcdt} is associated to the bound\footnote{{This result was obtained for deterministic chemical reaction networks but clearly holds for all systems described in this review that admit \eqref{macro_dcdt} as macroscopic dynamics.}}